linusaltacc/FitnessCoach-ChatBot/README.md

 Fitness Coach Chatbot with ChatGPT
 ================================

-This project aims to create a chatbot using GPT-3.5 that can help users with their fitness goals like being their personal fitness trainer.
+This project aims to create a chatbot using ChatGPT(GPT-3.5-turbo)/ GPT3 (text-davinci-003) API that can help users with their fitness goals like being their personal fitness trainer.
 The chatbot can provide suggestions related to exercise routines, diet plans, and more based on the users' fitness goals.

 Prerequisites
 -------------